shivam2103/micronaut-shedlock/README.md

 # micronaut-shedlock
-# Repo to show an example where micronaut application is configured with Shedlock to handle scheduler running on different instance
+# Code to demonstrate an example in micronaut application configured with Shedlock to handle scheduler running on different instance
-Tech used
+Tech used:
 - Java 11
 - Micronaut Framework
 - Postgresql